tungprime/Fekete-polynomials-Calculations/README.md

-These codes are written to test the main conjecture in [1] about the Galois group of g_p(x).
+These codes are written to test the main conjectures in [1] about the Galois groups of g_p(x) and f_p(x).
 These codes are written and run on Cocalc.

 ## Calculations with g_p  [the file "computations_with_g"]